 Categories are most useful when you notice a real problem — scrolling too much, visually filtering through too many assets, or repeatedly missing what you’re looking for.
 If everything is already easy to find, adding categories won’t improve your workflow.
 It’ll just give you more places to check.

 Let categories be a response to a genuine need rather than a preemptive organizing step.
-Inside a Brand Graphics section, for example, categories might make sense once you’re storing enough background patterns, illustrations, and icon sets that they’ve become genuinely hard to scan.
+Inside a broader Reusable Graphics section, for example, categories might make sense once you’re storing enough background patterns, illustrations, and icon sets that they’ve become genuinely hard to scan.
 Before that point, a single section is enough.

 My tutorial on how to create custom categories in your Canva Brand Kit covers the process when you’re ready to add them.